-Bone spurs are bony projections that develop along the edges of bones.
+Bone spurs are bony projections that develop along bone edges.
 Bone spurs (osteophytes) often form where bones meet each other — in your joints.
 They can also form on the bones of your spine.

 The main cause of bone spurs is the joint damage associated with osteoarthritis.
-Most bone spurs cause no symptoms and may go undetected for years.
-They may not require treatment.
-Decisions about treatment depend on where spurs are situated and how they affect your health.
+Most bone spurs cause no symptoms and can go undetected for years.
+They might not require treatment.
+If treatment is needed, it depends on where spurs are located and how they affect your health.

 Most bone spurs cause no signs or symptoms.
 You might not realize you have bone spurs until an X-ray for another condition reveals the growths.
 In some cases, though, bone spurs can cause pain and loss of motion in your joints.

 Specific symptoms depend on where the bone spurs are.
 Examples include: